hexbatch/apple-core/v1/v1_index.md

 Each of these have their own api and docs.
 The apis share some [general-api-usage](docs/general-api-usage/general-api-usage.md)

+This api is designed to be in three layers.
+* There is an inner core that provides the general logic for the rest of the layers
+* There is a layer of services that defines some interaction and introduces a concepts
+* A presentation and ui layer

+This set of documentation describes the first two layers.
+It does not try to make any web pages or gui

 # The core

 The Core deals with the basic data types described in [core-overview.md](docs/core/core-overview.md).